svenbolte/plugin-report/README.txt

 Special thanks go to [Tristen Forsythe Brown](http://tristen.ca/) for the [tablesort JavaScript library](https://github.com/tristen/tablesort) licensed under the MIT License.

 == Changelog ==

+= 9.2.2.1.23 (2025-05-09) =
+tablesort taken from master branch.
+Testing with WP 6.8.2
+little changes relevant for this fork

 = 9.2.1-10 (2022-05-25) =
 from master: Added detection for plugins that have been closed in the wordpress.org repository